 - Lie with the affected ear upwards.

 - Put several drops in the ear and remain lying in this position for 1-2 minutes.

 - Press the cartilage at the front of the ear canal a few times to push the drops deep inside the ear canal.

-How can I prevent further bouts of otitis externa?
+How can I prevent otitis externa?

-- Try not to let soap or shampoo get into your ear canal.
-You can do this when you have a shower, by placing a piece of cotton wool coated in soft white paraffin (eg, Vaseline®) into the outer ear.
+Try not to let soap or shampoo get into your ear canal.
+If you are prone to otitis externa you can do this when you have a shower, by placing a piece of cotton wool coated in soft white paraffin (eg, Vaseline®) into the outer ear.

 Use prevention drops.
 Some swimmers use acetic acid drops (obtainable from pharmacies) in their ears before and after swimming.
 This can help prevent infection.
 Peroxide drops have also been used for the same reason, although some doctors and nurses worry that these may irritate healthy tissue.